LeR with Custom Functions and Parameters

 Initializing GWSNR class...

-Interpolator will be generated for CE detector at ./interpolator_json/CE/partialSNR_dict_0.json
+Interpolator will be loaded for CE detector from ./interpolator_json/CE/partialSNR_dict_1.json

 3.6.
 LeR initialization with custom functions and parameters